 Applications and procedure

-The auditions will be held on Wednesday afternoon 6 May and/or Friday afternoon 8 May 2020, depending on the number of candidates.
+The auditions will be held on 19 or 21 January 2021, depending on the number of candidates.

 – Haydn, Trumpet Concerto, 1st movement up to the recapitulation;